AleksandrSl/docs/guide/architecture/practice.md

 When you are working with any offline-first system, you should ask how it deals with edit conflicts.
 During offline two users can change the same document.
 Even if only one user works with the document, this user can change the document from different devices.

 For instance, *user A* changed the title and publication date for the document. *User B* a few minutes later changed document’s title and tags.
-Because of offline, *user A* could synchronize their actions later, than *user B*.
+Because of offline, *user A* could synchronize his actions later, than *user B*.

 To merge edit conflicts in Logux: